This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read

 - Wipe table after each meal.
 We kind of have to do that since we have school at our dining room table, but still, it makes the room feel cleaner.

 - Sweep kitchen once a day.
 That’s our goal, anyway.
 Some days we miss, but usually not too much because 9 sets of feet in and out all day long.
 Since I originally wrote this post, we have taken up all carpet in our house and put down hard flooring throughout.
 Because sweeping the entire house multiple times a day was for the birds, we invested in a Shark cordless vacuum.
 (More than a year later, we still love the Shark!
 Hands down most used tool in our house.)

 - Quick pick-up.
 We pick up everything off of the floor (whole house) every night.
-Usually we have to set a timer and while the big kids do their kitchen chores, Daddy and I help the littles tidy up.
+We set a timer for 10-15 minutes and typically, all join forces, and the whole process is done.
+Seriously.

 When I talked about how we make it all work, I pointed out that we are a team, and I couldn’t do this alone.
 Keeping the house presentable is no different.
 We all work together–every day.
 We really do make a great team most of the time.
 (Remember that I have whole basketball team–including subs–who help me make messes and clean them up.)
 I encourage you to involve your kiddos in making the house a place you all enjoy.
 You’ll be teaching them responsibility and keeping your house clean at the same time!